harumuki/thorsten-hans.com/_posts/2018-05-11-integrating-azure-keyvault-with-azure-container-services.md

 ```

-I’m using Azure Container Registry (ACR) instead of public Docker Hub to store and consume Docker Images in Kubernetes.
+I'm using Azure Container Registry (ACR) instead of public Docker Hub to store and consume Docker Images in Kubernetes.
 For my setup, the `docker build` command looks like this:

 ```bash
 docker build -t demoacr.azurecr.io/azkv-demo:0.0.1 .